DC-Policy-Center/DC-Policy-Center.github.io/_posts/2018-03-26-housing-report-methodology.md

 [Excel download](https://dc-policy-center.github.io/assets/data-resources/housing-report-chart-data.xlsx)

+The [executive summary](https://www.dcpolicycenter.org/publications/taking-stock/) and [full report]() can be seen [on our main website](https://www.dcpolicycenter.org).
+The PDF version of the report can also be downloaded [here](https://www.dcpolicycenter.org/wp-content/uploads/2018/03/DC-Policy-Center-Housing-Report.final_.March25.pdf).

 # Appendix I: Methodology
 The analysis presented in this study relies on estimates of housing units and housing values built from a comprehensive dataset that combines information from eight publicly available sets of data: